Planning Your Stay Abroad

 List of Downloadable Resources

-Students who wish to study abroad can opt for one of several programmes to help organise their studies, or choose to self-organise their studies.
+Students who choose to organise a stay at a university themselves can opt for one of several programmes to help organise their studies, or choose to self-organise their studies.
 Choosing a programme can facilitate the organisation process.
 Additionally you may be provided with financial support (depending on the programme).
 Self-organising students always have to pay their fees on their own but have access to a wider range of universities.

-SEMP (Swiss-European Mobility Program - colloquially referred to as “Erasmus”)
+SEMP (Swiss-European Mobility Program - Swiss equivalent of Erasmus)

 SEMP ("Erasmus") - Application Deadline: 1 December

 What is SEMP?
 The SEMP programme allows students of the department to study at universities in Europe.
-Places are limited so it is advisable to think of an alternative should your application be unsuccessful.
+Places are limited so it is advisable to think of an alternative should your application not be successful.

 The Department of English currently has agreements with these universities: